How to Grow a Flower Container Garden for Beginners

 It’s the framework for the entire flower garden container.
 They’re usually tall upright plants with colorful foliage or dramatic show-stopping flowers that last all season.

-Use at least 1 thriller plant in a container.
+Use at least one thriller plant in a container.
 If you can see all sides of the container, plant it in the center with the other plants placed around it.
 If the back of the container is up against something and not showing, plant the filler towards the back of the container.

 Thriller options include: